 Many homes and commercial properties in Singapore install planter boxes to house their flowers, trees and shrubs.
-Planter boxes are generally situated on balconies, terraces, decks and pathways and if not sealed or waterproofed correctly (or at all) can quickly develop water leaks with the potential to cause costly water damage.
+Planter boxes are generally situated on balconies, terraces, decks, and pathways.
+If not sealed or waterproofed correctly (or at all), it can quickly develop water leaks with the potential to cause costly water damage.

 Planter box waterproofing will protect it from developing cracks that would allow water to leak onto surrounding areas and penetrate internal areas if over, or adjacent to, interior finish work.
-It will defend against water leaking onto balconies, decking or paved areas which would give rise to excess moisture which promotes the growth of fungus and bacterial allergies, delaminated deck coatings and produces dry rot.
-Additionally, waterproofing will provide a longer service life for your planter boxes while also guarding against leaching of highly alkaline salts into the soil which could potentially stunt your plants growth.
+It will defend against water leaking onto balconies, decking or paved areas that would give rise to excess moisture, promote the growth of fungus and bacterial allergies, delaminated deck coatings, and produce dry rot.
+Your plant’s health is important to you, which means that protecting it from damage by harmful substances in the soil should be a top priority.
+Waterproofing will keep water inside planter boxes where plants grow more comfortably without being splattered all over the place.

 Why do you need to waterproof those planter boxes?